Explained: What is False Information (Fake News)?

 The economics of social media favour gossip, novelty, speed and “shareability”’ Simeon Yates

-There are differing opinions when it comes to identifying types of fake news.
-However, when it comes to evaluating content online there are various types of fake or misleading news we need to be aware of.
+There are differing opinions when it comes to identifying types of false information.
+However, when it comes to evaluating content online there are various types of false or misleading news we need to be aware of.
 These include:

 These are stories that are deliberately fabricated to gain more website visitors and increase advertising revenue for websites.
 Clickbait stories use sensationalist headlines to grab attention and drive click-throughs to the publisher website, normally at the expense of truth or accuracy.